Urban Sustainability Experts

-Anthony Buczek has 14 years of experience in transportation engineering, including municipal, state, and private-sector work, and currently works on multimodal transportation planning and design issues for Metro in Portland, Oregon.
+Anthony Buczek has 15 years of experience in transportation engineering, including municipal, state, and private-sector work, and currently works on corridor projects and multimodal transportation planning and design issues for Metro in Portland, Oregon.
 He previously was the City Traffic Engineer for Asheville, North Carolina, working to implement a variety of complete streets projects, including road diets, roundabouts, one-way to two-way street conversion, safe pedestrian crossings, and traffic calming.
 He holds Bachelors and Masters Degrees in transportation engineering from the University of Illinois, and is a registered professional engineer and professional traffic operations engineer.

-Kelly Clifton is an Associate Professor of Civil and Environmental Engineering at Portland State University specializing in transportation policy, the integration of land use and transportation planning, travel behavior, transportation surveys and transportation planning models.
+Kelly Clifton is a Professor of Civil and Environmental Engineering at Portland State University specializing in transportation policy, the integration of land use and transportation planning, travel behavior, transportation surveys and transportation planning models.
 She is working on a project to link consumer spending to transportation choices and developing a model to predict pedestrian demand.
 She is the Chair of the World Society on Transport and Land Use Research, a Fellow of the Institute for Sustainable Solutions, and Director of the Oregon [Transportation] Modeling Collaborative.
 Dr. Clifton has a PhD in Community and Regional Planning from the University of Texas, a MS in Planning from the University of Arizona, and a BS in Mechanical Engineering from West Virginia University.

-Denver Igarta is a transportation planner with the City of Portland Bureau of Transportation.
+Denver Igarta is a senior transportation planner with the City of Portland Bureau of Transportation.
 He works on a broad range of transportation policy, street design initiatives and pedestrian, bicycle, transit and freight planning efforts.
-He recently served as one of the principal authors of the Portland Bicycle Plan for 2030.
+He served as one of the principal authors of the Portland Bicycle Plan for 2030.
 His recent assignments include staffing a high-capacity transit study, a rails-with-trails project, and a neighborhood street system plan.
-He performed his graduate studies at the University of Dortmund, Germany and the University of the Philippines and holds a Master of Science in Regional Development Planning.
+He completed his graduate studies at the University of Dortmund, Germany and the University of the Philippines and holds a Master of Science in Regional Development Planning.
 In 2011, Denver was awarded an Urban and Regional Policy Fellowship by the German Marshall Fund to research lessons on creating “livable streets” from cities in Germany, the Netherlands, Denmark and Sweden.

 John C. Kelly is a Principal Planner with URS Corporation.
 He has 30 years of experience with transportation project development, integrating land use and transportation planning, and assuring transportation project compliance with the National Environmental Policy Act.
 For the Portland, OR streetcar system he conducted the land use impact and policy compliance analyses for the Eastside Loop extension and the Lake Oswego extension.
 In 1993 he founded the Transportation and Growth Management program, a joint program of the Oregon Departments of Transportation and Land Conservation and Development that fosters sustainable development and transportation.
 John has degrees in City and Regional Planning from Harvard University, a JD degree from Lewis & Clark Law School and a BS from Georgetown University.